-When your tween acts entitled and stops helping out around the house with chores or starts talking back, you will want to stop it.
+When your tween acts entitled and no longer helps out around the house with chores or starts talking back, you will want to stop it.
 Your child is slowly going from a child to an adult and the transition can be difficult for them (and you).

-We asked parents of tweens, as well as parents of teenage boys and girls how they would handle this situation.
+We asked parents of tweens, as well as parents of teenage boys and teen girls how they would handle this situation.
 They had some great suggestions.
 Talking back, disrespect and entitlement seem to happen to most kids at some point, starting around age 10 or 11.
-It can be stopped before it gets worse and you can have your respectful child back.
+It can be stopped before it gets worse & you can unspoil your child and you can have your respectful child back.

 When Your Tween Acts Entitled

 Here are some great tips that just might help:

 - Try giving him more positive attention and praise him when he is good rather than yelling at him when he is bad.
 He will strive for positive attention instead.

 - If you have younger siblings, be sure to still spend one-on-one time with your tween.
 This is a hard time for him and he may not be sure where he fits in.

 - Give him his own space when you feel like he is becoming frustrated or overwhelmed.